 So what determines depth of field?

 Everyone knows how to control this and therefore I’m not going to discuss this any further.

 2. Subject Distance

-This is probably the most underused depth of field determinant and therefore I will discuss how to use this to get the look and the feel one is after.
+This is probably the most underused depth of field determinant and therefore I will discuss how to use the subject to image plane distance to get the look and the feel one is after.

-If the aperture, focal length and the camera (sensor size) remain the same the effective depth of field increases with distance.
-So, if you want to more depth of field you move back from your subject with your camera and lens or move in to have a narrower DOF!
-Easy isn’t it?
+If the aperture, focal length, and the camera (sensor size) remain the same the effective depth of field increases with distance.
+So, if you want to more depth of field you have to move back from your subject with your camera and lens or move in, to have a narrower DOF!

-What if you want to place someone or something against a background that you want to make extremely blurry?
+Now, what if you want to place someone or something against a background that you want to make blurry while keeping the subject sharp?

 3. Focal Length